 Looking for a wedding hairstyle that’s right for your thick hair?
 Show off lush locks with a twisted half-updo—braided and twisted styles are more formal than simply wearing your hair down.
-If you want to wear it down, plan for extra time at the salon to first straighten your thick hair and then curl for extra control.
-A dime-size drop of pomade raked through with your fingertips gives hair height, structure and texture while preventing flyaways.
+If you want to wear it down, plan for extra time at the salon to first straighten your thick mane and then curl for extra control.
+A dime-size drop of pomade raked through with your fingertips gives hair height, structure and texture while preventing pesky flyaways.

-If your hair is grease prone, you might want to think twice about wearing it down.
+If your hair is grease-prone, you might want to avoid wearing it down.
 A low-maintenance updo will keep you from touching your hair, which encourages oil production.
 Keep your roots fresh and clean all day with a dry shampoo, which will absorb oil and add a subtle scent.
 In a pinch, a touch of baby powder does wonders.
 Just don’t forget to pat it in until you can’t see any white residue.

-You’ll have plenty of good material to work with, your options are endless regardless of whether you choose a hairstyle that is down, up or half-up (lucky you!).
+If you have length and plenty of good material to work with, your options are endless regardless of whether you choose a hairstyle that is down, up or half-up (lucky you!).
 One look we love: an edgy ponytail.
 It works best with hair that’s shoulder-length or longer and has plenty of layers.
 Take advantage of your long hair by playing with braids, curls and twists.
-And here’s an unexpected tip: If you’re wearing a backless dress and want to keep your hair down, it could stick to your back (yikes).
+And here’s a quick tip: If you’re wearing a backless dress and want to keep your hair down, it could stick to your back (yikes).
 Prevent this with a nongreasy styling gel.

-Many brides crave long hair to create an ideal bridal look, but chin-length hair can actually be even more effective for many styles (it weighs less, so it takes fewer pins and products to keep it up).
-Short hair can handle impressively pristine pin curls (think old-Hollywood style), but you’ll need to keep firm-hold hair spray on hand throughout the celebration.
+Many brides think they need long hair to create an ideal bridal look, but chin-length hair can actually be even more effective for many styles (it weighs less, so it takes fewer pins and products to keep it up).
+Short hair can handle impressively pristine pin curls (think old-Hollywood style), but you’ll need to keep firm-hold hair spray on hand throughout the celebration (cue maid of honor).
 For a spritz that’s strong but lightweight, try a volumizing hair spray.